A (typically) RPG and SRPG

 - In most Langrisser games, it's wise to focus on leveling the main character (and possibly his closest ally) to where they can solo maps, because it's quite likely other characters won't be around for the entire story.
 This is especially the case in Der Langrisser, where each different story path has a completely different cast... except for Erwin and Hein.

-- Tsubasa Ozora happens to be a lot stronger than the rest of the Nankatsu, Japan, and whatever teams by stats in most of the RPG-like adaption of Captain Tsubasa game, and tends to gain levels a lot faster as well.
-With his stock special skills, He's easily outwitting other aces aside from Hyuga and be a Game Breaker, just like how he is in the anime/manga.
+- Tsubasa Ozora happens to be a lot stronger than the rest of the Nankatsu, Japan, and whatever teams by stats in most of the RPG-like adaption of the Captain Tsubasa game, and tends to gain levels a lot faster as well.
+With his stock special skills, he's easily outwitting other aces aside from Hyuga and be a Game Breaker, just like how he is in the anime/manga.

 - This is a required strategy of the Idle Game Clicker Heroes.
 The player will eventually have 35 Heroes in his or her party, and there's not enough gold to upgrade all of them—especially since only a few of them get useful benefits from upgrades.
 The player has to determine which Heroes to level up in order to make the most progress.